-Immunobiology and Translational Medicine.
+Director, Immunobiology and Translational Medicine.

-Drug Discovery.
-Director drug development.
+Director Clinical Discovery and Development.
 Led programs focused on discovery and development of biological therapeutics for the treatment of autoimmune diseases (SLE, RA).
-In this role, I advanced novel therapeutics throughout discovery, preclinical development and IND preparation to enter clinical testing.
-6 direct reports.
+In this role, advanced novel therapeutics throughout discovery, preclinical development and IND preparation to enter clinical testing.

-Translational Medicine.
-As a part of Translational Medicine group, I was TM clinician for several Phase I to III immunology and neurology clinical programs, coordinating clinical trials' biomarker strategies.
+Director Translational Medicine.
+TM clinician for several Phase I to III immunology and neurology clinical programs, coordinating clinical trials' biomarker strategies.
 I was the principal architect of novel biomarker strategies programs targeting autoimmune diseases.
 I introduced and developed a concept of application of cytomics for search of biomarkers in autoimmune diseases (SLE, RA) and identification of new therapeutic targets for SLE.